metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 The sad thing is that's certainly possible, especially given how badly the Jaguars are coached on offense.
 Their gusto for fourth down attempts makes no sense given how many times they've failed to convert - it's almost as if Doug Pederson forgot to draw up fourth down plays before printing out his playbook.

 If I had to pick a side here, it'd be Jacksonville.
 But I'd be calling myself a damn fool for even making a pick here.
+Especially given Lawrence is not guaranteed to start.

 ***